Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Introduction

 \section{Introduction}

 Let $M$ be a closed smooth $d-$manifold and $\Omega^{\ell}(M)$ its space of $\ell-$forms.
-An operator $L:C^{\infty}(M)\to C^{\infty}(M)$ is said to be \textbf{globally hypoelliptic} if any distributional solution $D\in C^{\infty}(M)'$ to the equation
+An operator $L:C^{\infty}(M)\to C^{\infty}(M)$ is said to be \textit{globally hypoelliptic} if any distributional solution $D\in C^{\infty}(M)'$ to the equation

 satisfy $D\in\Omega^{d}(M)$.
 That is, if $L'D = \omega$ is a distributional solution with smooth data $\omega$, then $D$ is also smooth.
-If $X$ is a vector field $M$, then $X$ naturally defines a first order differential operator by differentiating along $X$.
-A vector field is said to be globally hypoelliptic if the associated differential operator is globally hypoelliptic.
-A vector $\mathbf{v}\in\mathbb{R}^{d}$ is said to be \textbf{diophantine} if $|\mathbf{v}\cdot\mathbf{n}|\geq C/\norm{\mathbf{n}}^{\tau}$, $\mathbf{n}\in\mathbb{Z}^{d}\setminus0$, for some constants $C$ and $\tau$.
-It is a well-known fact that for any diophantine vector $\mathbf{v}$, considered as a vector field on the torus $\mathbb{T}^{d}$, is a globally hypoelliptic \cite[Section 3]{GreenleafWallach2}.
-In \cite{GreenleafWallach1,GreenleafWallach2} (\cite[Problem 2]{GreenleafWallach1}) S. Greenfield and N. Wallach conjectured that the converse also holds: Every GH vector field is (up to a smooth change of coordinates) given by a constant diophantine vector field on a torus.
-This is known as the \textbf{Greenleaf-Wallach conjecture}.
-Early progress was made in the original paper by Greenleaf and Wallach, where they gave a complete solution when the manifold is $2-$dimensional \cite[Theorem 1.4]{GreenleafWallach1}, a complete solution for \textbf{homogeneous} vector fields on $3-$manifolds \cite[Proposition 2.1]{GreenleafWallach1}, and a complete solution for \textbf{killing vector fields} on any Riemannian manifold \cite[Proposition 2.2]{GreenleafWallach1}.
+If $X$ is a vector field on $M$ then $X$ naturally defines a first order differential operator by differentiating along $X$.
+A vector field is \textit{globally hypoelliptic} if the associated differential operator is globally hypoelliptic.
+A vector $\mathbf{v}\in\mathbb{R}^{d}$ is \textit{diophantine} if $|\mathbf{v}\cdot\mathbf{n}|\geq C/\norm{\mathbf{n}}^{\tau}$, $\mathbf{n}\in\mathbb{Z}^{d}\setminus0$, for some constants $C$ and $\tau$.
+It is a well-known fact that any diophantine vector $\mathbf{v}$, considered as a vector field on the torus $\mathbb{T}^{d}$, is a globally hypoelliptic \cite[Section 3]{GreenfieldWallach2}.
+In \cite{GreenfieldWallach1,GreenfieldWallach2} (\cite[Problem 2]{GreenfieldWallach1}) S. Greenfield and N. Wallach conjectured that the converse also holds: every GH vector field is (up to a smooth change of coordinates) given by a constant diophantine vector field on a torus.
+This is known as the \textit{Greenfield-Wallach conjecture}.
+Early progress was made in the original paper by Greenfield and Wallach, where they gave a complete solution when the manifold is $2-$dimensional \cite[Theorem 1.4]{GreenfieldWallach1}, a complete solution for homogeneous vector fields on $3-$manifolds \cite[Proposition 2.1]{GreenfieldWallach1}, and a complete solution for killing vector fields on any Riemannian manifold \cite[Proposition 2.2]{GreenfieldWallach1}.

-Given a vector field $X$, we refer to the equation
+Given a vector field $X$ we refer to the equation